4. Home Gym Equipment

 The M1 Pro fits buyers who want guided lifting, cable work, and home gym efficiency in one compact package without jumping straight into a larger or more advanced system.
 Buyers should still compare total package price, included attachments, footprint, and resistance style across the broader Smith machine collection.

-Pros and Cons of the RitFit M1 Pro for Beginners
+What Are the Pros and Cons of the RitFit M1 Pro for Beginners?

 • Pro: The guided path and safety setup support safer solo training for new lifters.